 The TPW program offers support, counseling and research assistance when you’re ready to start your job search.
 It also posts relevant job listings that employers provide, and then provides them to advanced students and recent graduates by e-mail, on request.
 In addition, the program sponsors informational career events.
 For more information, see Jobs and Networking.
 The TPW program does not have an actual placement service, but SF State has services available to students through its Career Center.

 How should I look for a job?

 This industry depends heavily on networking.
 Before graduation, you might join a professional organization such as the Society for Technical Communication or IABC (International Association of Business Communicators).
 You also might subscribe to an e-mail discussion list for technical or professional writers.
-More information is available on our job networking resources page and in the TPW program office.
-This topic also is addressed in the course Advanced Technical Writing Topics (TPW 565).
+More information is available on our job networking resources page.

 Do I need a degree or certificate to get a writing job?

 Not necessarily, but it certainly should help a lot.
 Your combination of credentials, experience and skills will all be factors in marketing yourself for a writing career.
 As the field develops, and with more technical and professional writing programs available, the value of a credential in the field is becoming more widely recognized.
 Completing the program’s internship and packaging your course projects into a portfolio also will be particularly helpful.
 Of course, it also will help to develop your relevant skills and knowledge through TPW coursework.

 Besides coursework, what else should I do to prepare for a writing career?

 Develop a mastery, or at least a curiosity, about technical subjects.
 Reading publications related to your field of interest and other disciplines is one way to keep abreast of technical developments.
 Above all, keep learning.
 The field is constantly changing: The more tools you can master and the more data you can absorb, the better prepared you will be when you enter the job market.